CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 For all participants, only votes from which no more than four years have passed are taken into account.
 Votes dynamically change with each block taking into account how many shares are held by independent participants or retains or officials of their positions.
 A law is valid if it more than 1 vote from Independent Participants.
-10 or more votes from the Board of Shareholders.
 10 or more votes from the Board of Directors and 10% or more from fractions.
-But the law must be approved by all 4 groups.
+But the law must be approved by all 3 groups.

-The system also has a negative rate.
-Why is she needed?
-Let's imagine that you mine a coin, every four years it reduces your mining.
-This means that you remain profitable, the value of the coin should double every four years and this is simply not possible mathematically, since you do not affect the value of the coin and this can eventually ruin the system.
-There are other coins that have lifted the mining cap, but they are subject to high inflation.
-So that the total number of coins does not grow, I made such a system.
-If every six months we withdraw 0.1% of digital dollars and 0.2% of digital shares from all accounts, at some point we will come to the conclusion that that the created coins will be equal to the destroyed ones and this will limit the total number of coins.
 ## CONTENT
 - [short description](../documentationEng/preambleEng.md)
 - [active url](../documentationEng/active-urlEng.md)